deepwn/deepMiner/README.md

 Some VPS's can't find pool's IP. change your VPS's DNS will work.

 SSL cert request default is `TRUE`.
-So use `certbot` or `acme.sh` to quick set.
+So use `certbot` or `acme.sh` to quick request a free cert.

+Or you can just running in devepment version without nginx using `cd FILE_PATH && npm start` or `forever start FILE_PATH/cluster.js`

-Choice another pool which you wanna using: <https://github.com/timekelp/xmr-pool-choice>
+Choice another pool which you wanna using: <https://github.com/timekelp/xmr-pool-choice> or online website <http://www.moneropools.com/>

 ## License